Dictionary Learning for Adaptive GPR Landmine Classification: Online DL

 As mentioned earlier, the popular K-SVD algorithm \cite{rubinstein2008efficient} sequentially updates all the atoms during the dictionary update step using all training set elements.
-For the sparse coding step, K-SVD employs OMP with the formulation:
+For the sparse coding step at iteration $t$, K-SVD employs OMP with the formulation:

 where $\delta$ is the maximum residual error used as a stopping criterion.
-For dictionary update, K-SVD solves the global minimization problem (\ref{eq:dl update1}) via $K$ sequential minimization problems, wherein every column $\mathbf{d}_k$ of $\mathbf{D}$ and its corresponding row of coefficients $\mathbf{X}_{\text{row},k}$ of $\mathbf{X}$ are updated, as follows
+For the dictionary update at iteration $t$, K-SVD solves the global minimization problem (\ref{eq:dl update1}) via $K$ sequential minimization problems, wherein every column $\mathbf{d}_k$ of $\mathbf{D}$ and its corresponding row of coefficients $\mathbf{X}_{\text{row},k}$ of $\mathbf{X}$ are updated, as follows